-Core objective: Provide new neighbourhood retaillocal centres(s) designed to become focal points(s) for the community.[B59]
+Core objective: Provide new local centres designed to become focal points for the community.

 Core objective: Respect the heritage of the Barracks (and wider area) by creating a 'heritage trail'.

 Core objective: Ensure there are adequate facilities such as schools/nurseries, medical facilities, sports facilities (including a potential off road 'Park Run' option), green spaces and allotments.